Classes & Workshops

 Can I get a discount if I am registering multiple children?

-Family Dance Discount: For families registering more than 1 child in a single Nurturing Baby, Family Dance (formerly Caregiver/Toddler, Caregiver/Child, or Caregiver/Tot/Child), we offer a 50% discount for the second and/or third child.
-Email bronwen@creativedance.org for the Family Dance Coupon Code BEFORE registering for class.
+Caregiver Class Discount: For families registering more than 1 child in a single Nurturing Baby or Caregiver class, we offer a 25% discount for the second and/or third child.
+You will need a code specific to the class day/time you are joining.
+Email registrar@creativedance.org for the Coupon Code BEFORE registering for class.

 What if I’m late to register?
 Can I register once the session begins?